MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 - **Owned data** are files and folders that are owned by the user.
 Data almost always needs to have an owner within your organization.
 This is the only data that we actually transfer.
 - **Ownership** is typically determined by who created the file or folder, but in some cases it can depend on the owner or creator of the parent (upper or top-level) folder.

-## Data Distribution
+## Data distribution

 Determining the distribution of data across the user base is an extremely important component of a migration because we copy data in a highly parallel manner, and our servers transfer data as fast as each cloud storage provider can handle.
 Both Egnyte and Office 365 have rate limits for how fast data can be downloaded and uploaded.

 The more users simultaneously being transfered, the higher our throughput for your migration. **We highly recommend that users with very large data sets be broken into smaller accounts to facilitate faster transfers.**

 >[!Note]
 >To maximize throughput, users should not own greater than 5TB of data.
-The more users you have, and the smaller the amounts of data they own, the faster your migration will go.
+The more users you have, and the smaller the amounts of data they own, the faster your migration goes.

 For example: